 Lately, mobile telephone communication towers are gradually being constructed along the Sepik River giving some reasonable but intermittent coverage in some Middle Sepik River locations.

 PNG Frontier Adventures advises visitors that the river transportation on our adventures will include dug-out timber motorised canoes and occasionally will require use of a small boat when a dugout is not accessible, plus also car/bus hire from Wewak town local rental Companies.
 It needs to be understood and accepted that these forms of transport may not be carrying safety equipment such as life jackets, flares or emergency radios as the law in PNG does not require this standard yet.

 PNG Frontier Adventures informs the visitor that medical services are very limited here and rescue services on the roads and along the river even more limited.
 With that in mind we ask our visitors to visit your doctor before travelling to PNG and to ensure you start taking prophylactic medication against malaria to be on the safe side.
 Please also check on your travel insurance and medical insurance.

 Booking Information, Terms and Conditions

 Upon receiving an enquiry, we design and plan your personal itinerary via emails and provide a quotation, which includes the two nights Wewak town hotel accommodation, for your perusal.

 The reason for this pre-paid booking system is due to the limitations of banking facilities, credit card facilities and currency exchange facilities within Wewak, coupled with the need to purchase fuel and food prior to your intended arrival.
 In many cases we need to have purchased the fuel beforehand and have it on the river ready, ahead of your expedition.
-We organise everything needed for your adventure; all you need to bring is your own personal effects and any spending money for the purchasing of artefacts or for extra food and drinks when up the river.
+We organize everything needed for your adventure; all you need to bring is your own personal effects and any spending money in local money for the purchasing of artifacts or for extra food and drinks when up the river.